brianwoo/socat_gost_tutorial/README_socat.md

 ```

 ## Local Port Forward through an HTTP Proxy

-#### Useful on Android:
+Why is this useful on Android?
-1. Chrome on Android does NOT support proxy settings.
+- Chrome on Android does NOT support proxy settings.
-2. Shadowsocks on Android does NOT support local-tunnel.
+- Shadowsocks on Android does NOT support local-tunnel.

 ```bash
 # HTTP Server listening on localhost only, port 8888
 python3 -m http.server --bind 127.0.0.1 8888